idosumit/idosumit/README.md

 **`"Su" from sushi and "mit" from Mitsubishi`**

-A freshly graduated business student and an incoming software engineer at a Japanese multinational firm (April 2024).
-I am driven by a desire to contribute to society through Machine Learning and AI.
-As such, I am passionate about engaging in discussions regarding career transitions into the dynamic field of AI and breaking into the tech industry.
+#### About me
+- A freshly graduated business student learning AI
+- Incoming Software Engineer at a Japanese conglomerate in 2024
+- Driven by a desire to contribute to society through AI

-I like doing random AI projects, uploading them to GitHub, and sharing my struggles and understandings on LinkedIn.
-I love learning, and I rejoice in the struggle of learning difficult things.
-It's through navigating these complex problems that innovation and creativity flourish.
+- I love learning, and I rejoice in the struggle of learning difficult things

+#### I learn through...
+- doing random AI projects out of random ideas that pop up in my head
+- recreating/trying out the latest state-of-the-art innovations in AI I see on Twitter and trending GitHub repos
+- studying different AI practitioners' materials

+#### I'm currently studying (irregularly)...
+- Python
+- in-depth linear algebra & calculus
+- deep learning fundamentals

 If you want to connect (I would love to!), please feel free to reach out to me via <a href="mailto:psumit.sv@gmail.com">email</a> or the social media links below.
 #